apache/trafficcontrol/docs/source/glossary.rst

 		..
 Note:: Often the Edge-tier to Mid-tier relationship is based on network distance, and does not necessarily match the geographic distance.

-		.. seealso:: A :dfn:`Cache Group` serves a particular part of the network as defined in the coverage zone file.
-See :ref:`asn-czf` for details.
+		.. seealso:: A :dfn:`Cache Group` serves a particular part of the network as defined in the :term:`Coverage Zone File` (or :term:`Deep Coverage Zone File`, when applicable).

 		Consider the example CDN in :numref:`fig-cg_hierarchy`.
 Here some country/province/region has been divided into quarters: Northeast, Southeast, Northwest, and Southwest.
 The arrows in the diagram indicate the flow of requests.
 If a client in the Northwest, for example, were to make a request to the :term:`Delivery Service`, it would first be directed to some :term:`cache server` in the "Northwest" Edge-tier :dfn:`Cache Group`.
 Should the requested content not be in cache, the Edge-tier server will select a parent from the "West" :dfn:`Cache Group` and pass the request up, caching the result for future use.
 All Mid-tier :dfn:`Cache Groups` (usually) answer to a single :term:`origin` that provides canonical content.
 If requested content is not in the Mid-tier cache, then the request will be passed up to the :term:`origin` and the result cached.